renancaldas/scrapr/README.md

 });
 ```

+---

-`parseListIntoSlices(arrayToParse, length)`
+`3. parseListIntoSlices(arrayToParse, length)`
 * arrayToParse: string, required
 * length: number, required

-A util function that splits an large array into slices with the specified length.
-Useful for throttling large amount of requests.
-For example, scraping 50 pages into slices of 5 with a minute interval for each slice.
+A helper function that splits an large array into slices with the specified length.
+Useful for throttling large amount of requests while doing parallel requests.
+For example: scraping 50 pages into slices of 5 with a minute interval for each slice.

 ```
 var scrapr = require('scrapr');